dhairyaj/dhairyaj/README.md

 🌱 I’m currently learning Web Development frameworks like React.js, Node.js and then completing the MERN stack.

 🔭 I’m currently working on the following projects:
-- <a href="https://github.com/cimplec/sim-c">simC</a> licensed under GPL v3
+- <a href="https://github.com/cimplec/sim-c">simC</a> - A simple high level dynamically typed front-end for C. (Licensed under GPL v3)
-- <a href="https://github.com/Project-DC/pygeneses">Pygeneses</a> licensed under GPL v3
+- <a href="https://github.com/Project-DC/pygeneses">Pygeneses</a> - A PyTorch based Deep Reinforcement Learning Framework to study behaviour of artificial agents in bio-inspired environments.
+(Licensed under GPL v3)
-- <a href="https://github.com/lang-pulse/Pulse">Pulse</a> yet to be open sourced
+- <a href="https://github.com/lang-pulse/">Pulse</a> - An interpreted language optimized for Neural Networks.
+(Yet to be open sourced)
-- Documentive, a project for making resumes and research papers using latex (yet to be open sourced :wink:)
+- <a href="https://github.com/Documentive/TemplateBuddy">TemplateBuddy</a> -  A project for making resumes and research papers using latex (Licensed under GPL v3)
 - and a bunch of other personal web related projects( mostly part of self learning the technologies 😄)

 👯 I’m looking to collaborate with people who are enthusiastic about Web Development, Artificial Intelligence and related areas.
 Have some really cool and exciting projects you want to be part of.